thomass171/tcp-flightgear/README.md

 See also 'fg-raw-data/Readme.md' about data.

 ## Scenery data
-Flightgear scenery data is stored by 'TerraySync' in a directory tree.
+Flightgear scenery data is stored by 'TerraySync' in a directory tree with three sub dirs

+  * 'Terrain'
+  * 'Objects': Tiles like 'Terrain'.
+Contains tile specific model
+  * 'Models': Shared model (like wind turbine)

 This project contains a subset of FG tiles around EDDK for unit testing and illustrating.
 The full set is available via a proxy server...

 Bundle building for scenery differs from other bundles (mkTerraSyncBundle.sh).
 The original TerraSync directory structure is retained and just directory files are added in the root of the tree.
 So the bundles are a kind of overlay on the TerraSync structure.

+The bundle for 'Models' with a dir file 'directory-model.txt' isn't used currently.
+And it might be too large.

 btg-files are converted to gltf files during bundle building.
 Even though converted to gltf, the bundle directory will still list the filename with suffix 'btg'.